Delhi Public School, Ranchi: History

-The principal of the school is Dr. Ram Singh.
+The acting principal of the school is Dr R.K.
+Jha.

 Location and Campus

 The school is located in the SAIL Satellite Colony, Ranchi.
-School has strength of 4750 students and has 40 buses that provide a mode of conveyance.
-The campus is spread in 20 acres and has a large playground whereas three other small playgrounds.
+School has strength of more than 4750 students and has 40 buses that provide a mode of conveyance.
+The campus divided in a senior wing block and a junior wing block is spread across an area of 20 acres and has a large playground facilitating football and cricket as such.
+As well as two basketball courts, two tennis and badminton courts and an indoor area within the building providing space for chess, carrom and table tennis.